Organized1313Chaos/Journal/Coding/git/commands.md

    - soft reset: move your HEAD to where they were , but leave your local files
    - hard reset: local code and local history be just like it was at that commit
+4. git add .
+   Stage all untracked files
+   - git add `<filename>`
+   stage only files with the given filname

 **Merge Two Repositories**